scPRINT use case on BPH¶

 preprocess="softmax",

-# we don't aggregate the heads here, we will do it manually
+# we don't aggregate the different gene networks coming from the different heads over the different layers here, we will do it manually afterward

 # we will not use any filtration here, but you can use "none" or "topk" for top k connections per genes or "thresh" for a defined threshold, and more